gsantoro/blog/content/posts/shrink to secure in kubernetes.md

 ## Introduction

 In this article, I would try to explain why size and security are very much related when it comes to containers and what you can do to reduce the first while improving the latter.

-This article starts with a section on why size matters and how it affects security.
-Then I explain why container images are sometimes quite large.
-Then I cover the evolution of the techniques used to reduce the size of a container, starting from Alpine Linux, and then following with Wolfi OS from Chainguard, Multi-stage Docker builds, and finally more advanced technologies like Buildpacks and Chainguard's Melange and Apko.
-Finally, I will provide a short description of some tools that can help detect security issues and remediate them.

 I would create a future article about how to implement those techniques with code snippets and scripts.
 For now, I would like to just convince you that investing your time and resources into those techniques can have massive benefits.